We use cookies on this site to enhance your experience.

 By selecting “Accept” and continuing to use this website, you consent to the use of cookies.

-Whether you're a current student, a visiting student, or planning to return after a break, this page provides comprehensive information on registration, academic standing and related procedures.
+Whether you're a current student, a visiting student, or planning to return after a break, this page provides comprehensive information on academic standing.

 Your academic standing is your status at the university based on your academic performance.
 You must be in good academic standing to move forward in your program and to graduate.
-This standing is reviewed at the end of each term and can be viewed in LORIS.
+Most students are assessed after completing 4.0 credits.
+Check the academic calendar to confirm your program, as some departments have different regulations.
+If your academic standing isn't listed, please connect with your academic advisor for program specific information and support.

-A student in good standing has met the progression requirements related to their program, and may proceed in their course of study.
+Good standing means you have met progression requirements related to your program, and may proceed in your course of study.
 You should review your full program requirements to confirm requirements for graduation.

-A student who has failed to meet their program’s progression requirements is ineligible to proceed in their current program.
-If you are ineligible to proceed in your current program, you will be placed in another program that you are eligible for.
+If you have failed to meet your program’s progression requirements you will be ineligible to proceed in your current program.
+You will be placed in another program that you are eligible for.

 Progression requirements include, but are not limited to: